 Most junkyards are full of cars and pickup trucks just as you’d expect.
 However, some of the coolest junk collections were the unusual ones.
 I’ve visited a yard entirely of old truck tractor-trailers in the weeds and another of nothing but heavy cranes.
-The most unusual was a densely packed scrap metal yard with airplanes mixed in with anything else you could imagine.
-Probably the best was a junkyard with over 4000 cars, none newer than 1972…the Smithsonian of junk, for certain.
+The most unusual was a densely packed scrap metal yard with airplanes mixed in with anything else made of metal you could imagine.
+Probably the best was an old car junkyard with over 4000 cars, none newer than 1972…the Smithsonian of automotive junk, for certain.

 Need a part?
 After all these travels in the mechanical outback, I can easily say it’s probably out there somewhere.

-All these images are available on paper, canvas, or super high gloss with the usual free shipping.
+All these pictures are available on paper, canvas, or super high gloss with the usual free shipping to the USA. ~Andy